happybeing/dweb/README.md

 # dweb
 **dweb** is a project for publishing and browsing of websites and dynamic web apps in a standard browser on the Autonomi peer-to-peer network.
 It includes:
+- [dweb-app](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-app): an app for browsing the Autonomi dweb
-- [dweb-cli](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-cli): a command line app for opening and publishing websites, as well as utility features
+- [dweb-cli](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-cli): a command line app for publishing websites and many utility features
-- [dweb-server](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-server): a Rust library for embedding dweb features and REST server in desktop and mobile apps including Tauri apps.
-This enables the user to use the app, and access websites and other websites without installing dweb separately
+- [dweb-server](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-server): a Rust lib so your app can open Autonomi dweb apps and websites in a standard browser
-- [dweb-lib](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-lib): a Rust crate containing core dweb features
+- [dweb-lib](https://codeberg.org/happybeing/dweb/src/branch/main/dweb-lib): a Rust lib containing core dweb features

 In addition, [dweb-server-tauri-app](https://codeberg.org/happybeing/dweb-server-tauri-app) shows how to embed the dweb-server in a Tauri app: